Aleteia logoAleteia logoAleteia

 separateurCreated with Sketch.

-Philadelphia shrine to the Miraculous Medal keeps Marian devotion alive
+Philadelphia Miraculous Medal shrine keeps Marian devotion alive

 A place “where heaven touches earth,” church has been destination for those seeking intercession.

-Does your parish have a weekly prayer to Mary on Mondays known as the Perpetual Novena?
+Does your parish have a weekly prayer to Mary known as the Perpetual Novena?
 If it does, you might be interested to know that the tradition began in Philadelphia.

 She also saw a capital “M” with a cross above it and two hearts below.
-The young sister seemed to hear a voice telling her to have what she saw struck as a medal, along with a promise that whoever wears the medal would have Mary’s protection and intercession.
+The young sister seemed to hear a voice telling her to have the vision struck as a medal, along with a promise that whoever wears the medal would have Mary’s protection and intercession.
 The first 1,500 of these “Miraculous Medals” were distributed in 1832.
 A diocesan tribunal approved Catherine’s revelations in 1836.

 Fast forward to 1865 in Pennsylvania, a state that played a major role in the American Civil War.
-The union had been through hell, but preserved.
+The union had been through a lot, but it preserved.
 It was time to rebuild.

 At least one religious community, the Congregation of the Mission, founded in France by St. Vincent de Paul, was experiencing a staggering increase in vocations.
 Known as the Vincentians, they bought a plot of land in the Germantown section of Philadelphia to construct a seminary.
 The main part of the institution was finished in 1872, and then work on a chapel for priests, brothers and seminarians was begun.